hisubram/mobilefoundation/build_custom_charts.md

 If you wish to gain deeper custom insights such as users trail across the application then firstly you should capture the relevant user trail information such as page chosen or option selected or button clicked as custom data and log them.
 See the topic on [instrumenting your app](/docs/services/mobilefoundation?topic=mobilefoundation-instrument_your_app#instrument_your_app), on how to log custom data.

-Next, create a custom chart defintion with Custom Data as the EventType and choose a Chart Type.
+Next, create a custom chart definition with Custom Data as the EventType and choose a Chart Type.
 As you proceed to define  **Chart Properties** or **Chart Filters** you will notice the Custom Data types and values showing up in the drop down boxes.
 Make the relevant selections for the kind of insight you are looking for.

 The depth and usefulness of custom insights entirely depends on how effectively or relevantly you have defined and captured custom data in your applications.
 {: note}